Living in the city of Bath and the South West

 Start your career here

-The city is attracting a new generation of technology companies and creative companies which are looking to our graduates to help them take their businesses further.
+The city is attracting a new generation of technology and creative companies which are looking to our graduates to help them take their businesses further.

 The South West also has some of the leading companies in the world, such as: